ying-tang/help-documentation/_keystone/RBAC_Definitions.md

 Currently, these roles are defined:

 • `admin`: allows full access across all projects.
-(Reserved for IBM Blue Box operations team)
+(Reserved for IBM Bluemix operations team)

 • `cloud_admin`: allows cloud-level access control.
 This role lets you perform API execution tasks, irrespective of your project.